South Carolina Life & Health Insurance License Exam Overview

 - Begin selling — Your license is valid for 2 years

-Timeline: Submit your application within 12 months of passing the exam.
+Timeline: Passing results are valid for one year, so submit your application within 12 months of passing the exam.

 Continuing Education Requirements